Afrahaden/school_website/README.md

-# School website

-i have created a responsive school website.
+This is a simple responsive school page created using HTML, CSS and JavaScript.
+It includes basic information about the school and its programs.